FAQs

 How will the city of Aurora incorporate safety for neighboring communities?

-Good neighbor practices that the city of Aurora will implement will include:
+Good neighbor practices that the city of Aurora will implement include:

-The "Good Neighbor Agreement" aims to outline the commitment and shared responsibilities of the city of Aurora, the navigation campus operator, and neighbors in establishing and maintaining positive relationships.
+The "Good Neighbor Agreement" outlines the commitment and shared responsibilities of the city of Aurora, the navigation campus operator, and neighbors in establishing and maintaining positive relationships.
 We all share common goals, including:

 What are the anticipated services offered at the campus?